 The Brick Theater's workshop of Against The Flesh, originally scheduled for April 2020, has been indefinitely postponed due to COVID-19.
 New dates and other details to come here and on The Brick's web site as soon as they're available.

 I'm currently seeking new representation.
 If you're an agent, or know one who may be interested, please visit the Contact section.

 Against the Flesh has been named a finalist for the International Thomas Wolfe Playwriting Competition at PlayMakers Rep.

-Nick Robideau's work has been developed or performed with The Lark, Stillwrights, HB Studio, The Silent Barn, Title Point, The Brick Theater, Pipeline Theater Company, The Flea Theater, and at fringe festivals both in the U.S. and internationally.
-Awards include The Rita Goldberg Playwriting Prize, The A.R.
-Gurney Prize for Playwriting, and a Critic's Pick from the New York Times.
-Nick holds an M.F.A. in playwriting from Hunter College, and is a member of the Dramatists Guild.
+Nick Robideau's work has been developed or performed with The Lark, Stillwrights, HB Studio, The Lanford Wilson New American Play Festival, The American Musical and Dramatic Academy, The Silent Barn, Title Point, The Brick Theater, Pipeline Theater Company, The Flea Theater, and at fringe festivals both in the U.S. and internationally.
+Awards include The Rita Goldberg Playwriting Prize and The A.R.
+Gurney Prize for Playwriting.
+His play Inanimate was named a New York Times Critic's Pick and is published and licensed by Broadway Play Publishing.
+Nick holds an M.F.A. in playwriting from Hunter College and is a member of the Dramatists Guild.